 31. Snowboard.
 This isn’t high on my list, but I tried once and found it quite frustrating.
 I do OK on a skateboard, and can maneuver reasonably well on a wakeboard or wakesurfer, but those skills did not seem to translate well to the snowboard.
 I need to give it another go sometime.
 When I’m early retired, my boys will be at a good age to learn (and my wife already knows how).

 32. Spend more time with my parents.
-They will soon be 70, and are quite active and healthy, but starting to slow down.
+They will turnbe 72 in the fall of 2018, and are quite active and healthy, but starting to slow down.
 I recognize that they won’t be around forever, and I wish I didn’t have to schedule time with them days or weeks in advance.

 33. Brew some really great beer.
 I am an amateur homebrewer.
 I brew what I like and like what I brew.
 But I’m not as meticulous or exacting as I could be, and that’s often the difference between good and great homebrew.
 I’ve never brewed a lager, and I almost never enter competitions.
 As an early retiree, I envision entering and attending more competitions, and maybe capturing a lovely red or blue ribbon.

 34. Cheer them on.
 I’m not much of an athlete, but I can be a stellar athletic supporter.
 One of the bigger regrets of many physician parents I know is that they had to miss so many of their kids’ matches, meets, and games.
 The same goes for recitals, etc… I will be there, lending my full support!